htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     does not support monitoring of PSS or PSS has not yet been measured, this attribute will be undefined.
 PSS differs from ``ImageSize`` in how memory shared between processes is accounted.
-The PSS for one process is the sum of that process’ memory pages divided by the number of processes sharing each of the pages. ``ImageSize`` is the same, except there is no division by the number of processes sharing the pages. :index:`QDate<single: QDate; ClassAd job attribute>`
+The PSS for one process is the sum of that process' memory pages divided by the number of processes sharing each of the pages. ``ImageSize`` is the same, except there is no division by the number of processes sharing the pages. :index:`QDate<single: QDate; ClassAd job attribute>`